asyaaa17/masters-course-2024-genome-bioinformatics/hw3/README.md

 - **Total predicted genes (GeneMark-ES):** 5507
 - **Total genes (RefSeq):** 6406

+Analysis of predicted CDS (coding DNA sequences) intervals using data from RefSeq annotation (SOTA) and Augustus predictions

+- **Precision**: 0.987031195233088
+- **Recall**: 0.8904347826086957

+The results of the analysis confirm the high efficiency and reliability of Augustus-derived annotations compared to RefSeq reference data.
+The high accuracy indicates that Augustus annotations can be used for further genomic studies.

 The significant difference in gene counts between genemark.gtf and GCA_000146045.2_R64_genomic.masked.augustus_output.gff3 could be attributed to the inherent differences in prediction methodologies, parameters used, and sensitivity of the GeneMark and AUGUSTUS gene prediction tools.
 AUGUSTUS might predict a larger number of genes due to its modeling approach or settings, which could result in a higher sensitivity to potential gene sequences.
 Conversely, AUGUSTUS, depending on its configuration and training, might provide a more conservative estimate, focusing on genes with higher confidence levels.
 These variations highlight the importance of understanding the characteristics and underlying algorithms of each tool for genomic annotation.